 In the last post, I talked about the holidays, but here I want to focus specifically on the office Holiday Party.
 This can be particularly triggering for many people.
-And for many people who suffer from binge eating and social anxiety, the holiday party is an anxiety provoking nightmare.
-And when you suffer from binge eating disorder, these parties might be the perfect recipe for a binge.
-Even if you don’t binge during the party, the buildup and stress about the party might cause you to binge either before or after the party.
+And for many people who suffer from binge eating and social anxiety, the holiday party is an anxiety-provoking nightmare.
+When you suffer from a binge eating disorder, these parties are often the perfect recipe for a binge.
+Even if you don’t binge during the party, the build-up and stress about the party might cause you to binge either before or after the party.
 Here are some tips to help these parties go smoothly and to help you avoid a binge.

 1.)Bring a date.
 This doesn’t have to be a romantic date, it can be your sister or your brother or your best friend or your neighbor.
 Just make sure that you have someone there to support you.

 2.)Before you go, try to relax, breathe, and mediate.
 Remember that you are not the only person at a party who is nervous.
 Relax and watch a good movie to take your mind off the anxiety.

 3.)Make a goal to talk to 5 new people.
 Plan on what you’d like to talk about.
 Coming armed with questions is always a good move.
 Ask people things like: how do you know the host? what do you do? do you have travel plans for the holidays?

 4.)While you’re at the party, don’t try to sample every different food.
 Pay more attention to the person you’re with or talking to other people.
 Holiday parties can be hard because of the variety of food.
 There is a temptation to sample everything.
 Pick a couple of things to eat and sit down and eat slowly and mindfully.
 Remember that food is plentiful and you can always make a choice to try a new food or cook a new food that you’ve not tried before.
 Don’t eat standing up and don’t lose track of what and how much you’re eating .
 This could lead to a binge later.